 BENJAMIN GARBER, PHD, author of Holding Tight/Letting Go, Roadmap to the Parenting Plan Worksheet and other titles, is a licensed psychologist, a former Guardian ad litem and a Parenting Coordinator.
 He is a nationally renowned speaker, researcher and an award-winning freelance journalist, and speaks in the U.S. and abroad on family law and healthy coparenting.

-MEGAN HUNTER, MBA, co-author of Dating Radar; The High-Conflict Co-Parenting Survival Guide; and author of Bait & Switch, is an expert on high-conflict disputes.
+MEGAN HUNTER, MBA, co-author of Dating Radar; co-author of The High-Conflict Co-Parenting Survival Guide; and author of Bait & Switch, is an expert on high-conflict disputes.
 She is CEO & co-founder of the High Conflict Institute, and publisher at Unhooked Media focusing on relationship and conflict revolution through print, digital and the spoken word.
-Megan is a frequent keynote speaker and educator of legal,workplace, and mental health professionals.
+Megan is a frequent keynote speaker and educator of legal, workplace, and mental health professionals.

 ELLIE IZZO, Ph.D., L.P.C., co-author of Second-Hand Shock and the Just Stop Series is co-founder and core trainer with the Vicarious Trauma Institute and the Collaborative Divorce Institute.
 She is the creator of https://sentbeat.com/ an innovative app for enhancing emotional intelligence.
 Dr. Izzo developed the Rapid Advance Process, a standardized five-step model for building neural pathways to higher thinking to help victims of childhood trauma.